jan-brinkmann/docker-rotate-backups/README.md

 ## How to customize

-You may overhand a complete schema at once by means of `ROTATION_SCHEME`:
+You may overhand a complete scheme at once by means of `ROTATION_SCHEME`:
 ```
 docker run --rm \
 -e ROTATION_SCHEME="--daily=7 --weekly=4 --monthly=6" \